Furikuda/bork/docs/deployment/image-backup.rst

 Virtual machines
 ----------------

-If you use non-snapshotting backup tools like Borg to back up virtual machines, then the VMs should be turned off for the duration of the backup.
-Backing up live VMs can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to Borg with the same issues as regular files when it comes to concurrent reading and writing from the same file.
+If you use non-snapshotting backup tools like Bork to back up virtual machines, then the VMs should be turned off for the duration of the backup.
+Backing up live VMs can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to Bork with the same issues as regular files when it comes to concurrent reading and writing from the same file.

 For backing up live VMs use filesystem snapshots on the VM host, which establishes